Code compliance process

 Garfield County enforces the Land Use and Development Code.
 Possible violations are reported to the Community Development Department.
 Once a possible violation is identified, the Community Development Department may utilize its enforcement officials to do an investigation to see if there is merit to the claim.

-Questions about code compliance and enforcement can be directed to the County's Code Compliance Officer at 970-945-8212 or send an email below.
+Questions about code compliance and enforcement can be directed to the Garfield County Code Compliance Officer at 970-945-8212, or by using the email contact form below.